-Kay's artistic practice explores value as it relates to materials and expectations.
-They enjoy creating and maintaining safe, inclusive and accessible spaces where people can explore, learn, experience, and create!
+Kay's artistic practice explores value as it relates to process and expectations.
+Multidisciplinary means that they work in a variety of ways to make and produce work; such as illustration, paper and cardboard sculpture, photography, videography, writing, and discussion.
+An example is their annual, many-sided explorations every October on instagramOpens in new window.
+They enjoy creating and maintaining spaces where people can explore, learn, experience, fail, feel, and create!

 Kay is queer and hard of hearing.
-They use They/Their/Theirs pronouns exclusively online, and use the fluid pronouns; They/She, in meatspace.
+They use They/Their/Theirs pronouns exclusively online (cyberspace), and accept the use of fluid pronouns; They/She, in

-I like to explore concepts of worth using unconventional materials and by questioning traditional display and exhibition standards - especially through a lens focused on accessibility.
+I like to explore concepts of worth and self-worth through making.
+I am driven to question traditional display and exhibition standards - especially through an accessibility and ability-focused lens.
 I obsessively archive my process and am constantly working to embrace mistakes.
-I build workshops that help participants value (and delight in) the act of making which ultimately reduces the pressure people feel to create a finished, perfect product.
+I build workshops that help participants value (and hopefully delight in) the act of making which ultimately reduces the pressure people feel to create a finished, perfect product.

-- On Facebook: @kdotca, I semi-regularly update this page with public workshops I am hosting.
+- On Facebook: @kdotca, I occassionally update this page with public workshops I am hosting.
 Feel free to message me here.

-- On LinkedIn: For a formal CV that is updated with some frequency, visit: https://www.linkedin.com/in/kslater/Opens in new window
+- On LinkedIn: For a formal CV that is updated with some infrequency, visit: linkedin.com/in/kslater/Opens in new window

 While it may seem odd for a visual artist to have such a minimalist design and lack of content for a website, this page is designed to acknowledge that:

 - Accessibility is important.
 I want all folks to be able to contact me easily. firstname.lastname@example.org.

 - Social media is regularly updated and I use it.
 Instead of repeating content published elsewhere, I invite you to please visit my social profiles online: @kdotca.